 (This post contains affiliate links.
-I may make a commission off sales but your price remains the same.)
+I may make a commission from sales but your price remains the same.)

 The Secrets to Making a Perfect Burger!

-There are common mistakes made when making a burger that can take your burger from fabulous to dry and flavorless in no time!
-So read, learn and apply these tips my darlings and your next BBQ will be the talk of the town!
+There are common mistakes made when making a burger that can take your burger from fabulous to dry and flavorless in no time.
+So read, learn and apply these tips and your next BBQ will be the talk of the town…for good reasons;)

 The Meat: